 25 April 2019

-The Bill would set up a formal review to consider whether gambling firms should pay a levy based on their gross revenues.
-The review would then make recommendations on how any levy revenue could be used for gambling addiction research, protections for children and other vulnerable people, and gambling addiction clinics, along with related purposes.
+This bill would set up a formal review to consider whether gambling firms should pay a levy based on their gross revenues.
+It requires the review to recommend how any money raised could be used for gambling addiction research, protections for children and other vulnerable people, and gambling addiction clinics.
+The bill does not itself implement a levy; it only establishes the review and potential uses for revenue.

 Generated 21 February 2026